sklintyg/webcert/devops/openshift/INSTALL.md

 ### 3.7 Deploy
 We're all set for deploying the application.
 As stated in the pre-reqs, the "deploytemplate-webapp" must be installed in the OpenShift project.

-**Note 1** You need to reference the correct docker image from the Nexus!!
-You must replace \<replaceme\> with a correct path to the image to deploy!!
+**Note 1** You need to reference the correct docker image from the Nexus!

 **Note 2** Please specify the `DATABASE_NAME` actual MySQL database.
 Default is **webcert**.